jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 - If we detect deadlocks conditions when the last lock in the cycle is attempted, we can notify applications and they can choose to take appropriate action

-4.8 Interaction of Syncronization and Scheduling
+4.8 Interaction of Synchronization and Scheduling
 ================================================